Taking your precious pooch, or favourite feline on holiday? Read these tips before you embark!

 If you’re leaving your pets at home for the first time, there are ways to lessen any potential separation anxiety.
 You may want to do a short trial run at a cattery/ kennel or at a relative's home.
 Just to make sure that your cat or canine is relaxed and comfortable when it's time to say bye.

 Resist the urge to drag out saying goodbye.
 If you and the kids fawn all over your pet, hugging and kissing them they'll think you’re never coming back!
-Can't bear not seeing them?
+Can't be without them?
 You could always install a doggy or kitty cam to keep check on them while you're overseas.